 The sad reality is that bullion banks can wield significant control over the paper price in the short term.

-A never-ending flow of fortune seekers walk through the front door of the rigged futures market casino.
+A never-ending flow of fortune seekers walks through the front door of the rigged futures market casino.
 They see the incredible fundamentals for gold and silver and expect prices to explode.

 They also assume they will be treated fairly.
 We would refer them to WallStreetOnParade.com as a cure for that type of naivete.

 Metals do perform well as an investment and as a store of value over time.
-Aside from avoiding the futures markets and instead focusing on buying physical, investors need thick skin, patience, and resolve.
-Gold actually outperformed stocks, the darling of bankers, over the past two decades.
+Aside from avoiding the futures markets and instead focusing on buying physically, investors need thick skin, patience, and resolve.
+Gold outperformed stocks, the darling of bankers, over the past two decades.